CluedIn-io/CluedIn.Documentation/docs/020-deployment/ama/010-ama-first-step.md

 **Exceeding the maximum number of records?**

-If you exceed the maximum number of records allowed for your plan, you will be charged an additional fee (as mentioned in the **Overcharge fees** row in the table).
+If you exceed the maximum number of records allowed for your plan, you will be charged an additional fee.
 We encourage you to contact us directly to check if there is a more efficient plan for you.

 ## Get familiar with billing